sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

 All #numbers below refer to [[http://trac.sagemath.org|trac tickets]].

+== Note: ==

+We should take care to define delivarables for the items below.
+These should be doable with less than 3 months of work.

 === Notebook ===

 The Sage notebook is an AJAX application similar to Google Documents that provides